Dog training naked is not as visually interesting as you would think.

 Oh – You Want to Know How Spice Did in the Ring?

 Well at 6 months, old not only did Spice earn her obedience title over the weekend, but her lowest score was a 198 out of 200!!
-(198 – 198 – 199 – 199.5 respectably), Spice and Jennifer lost points when Spice played with her leash, and a crooked sit here and there, earning her the High In Class Dog in all four trials AND High in Trial over all – against 70 dogs!
+(198 – 198 – 199 – 199.5 respectably), earning her the High In Class Dog in all four trials AND High in Trial over all – against 70 dogs!
 So from that moment on Jennifer was hooked on the Naked training method, and has have been using it for almost 20 years now.

-Spice successfully, on the Naked method, earned her Obedience Trial Champion OTCH one year later, as well as a multitude of high wins and awards in multiple dog events.
+Spice successfully, on the Naked method, earned her Obedience Trial Champion OTCH one year later, as well as a multitude of high wins and awards in many dog events.
 Spice was lost to cancer at the young age of 9, weeks short of her 10th birthday, with 68 titles earned over her life time.

 Jennifer and her family will forever miss her and she will always be in their hearts.